“Don’t eat sugary foods.”

 Excess calories can lead to obesity, which can lead to many diseases, such as heart diseases and diabetes.
-So, eating in “MODERATION,” a healthy balanced diet, is the key.
+So, eating in “MODERATION,” and consuming a healthy balanced diet, is the key.

 As Ruchika Gupta (CEO, Health Click Away) says, “Never curtail your taste buds, just curtail your portion size.“

 To enjoy your favorite foods, you need to know about your body and its requirements first.
-Based on your daily energy intake and expenditure, you can easily calculate your estimated required calorie and nutrient quantities and choose to eat what you like, but in moderation.
+Based on your daily energy intake and expenditure, you can easily calculate your estimated calorie requirements and nutrient quantities and thus you can choose to eat what you like, but in moderation.

 Food should be free from judgments.
 Food is an art, and it should be appreciated and enjoyed.

-Be mindful of your food, see it, smell it, feel it in your mouth, taste, texture, temperature, see how it melts, listen to its crisps, feel its softness or nuttiness, feel it completely, RECONNECT WITH YOUR FOOD.
+Be mindful of your food, see it, smell it, feel it in your mouth, taste it, feel it’s texture, understand it’s temperature, see how it melts, listen to its crispiness, feel its softness or nuttiness, feel it completely, RECONNECT WITH YOUR FOOD.

-Join the app, Health Click Away, which can help you to stay fit and eat mindfully.
+Join the app, Health Click Away, an app that can help you stay fit and eat mindfully.
 Learn about your health parameters, estimated calorie requirements, and plan your meals accordingly, to aim for a healthier life.